Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Next-to-next-to-extremal four-point functions

 to facilitate the construction of superconformal blocks as described in Subsection \ref{superblockhowto}.
-Appendix \ref{Trecurrencerelations} will demonstrate that each ingredient in \eqref{eq:recuringredients} will generate a linear combination of conformal blocks, ultimately contributing to the superconformal descendant blocks in each channel.
+Appendix \ref{Trecurrencerelations} will demonstrate that each ingredient in \eqref{eq:recuringredients}, combined with the action of $\Delta_\varepsilon$ and its inverse, will generate a linear combination of conformal blocks that will ultimately contribute to the superconformal descendant blocks in each channel.
 In both the coefficients in these equations and the coefficients in front of the blocks that the ingredients \eqref{eq:recuringredients} give rise to, an overall factor of $\Delta_{12}$ will switch off odd-parity blocks which are forbidden in operator product expansions of operators with equal dimension.
 In the configuration $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$, the only instance where $\Delta_{34}=0$ is when $k_1=k_2=2$ such that we also have $\Delta_{12}=0$.
 Our configuration means that $\Delta_{34}\leq0$ such that denominator factors involving $\Delta_{34}$ are never singular.
 Finally, we note that these channel equations also determine the contributions of $\TT_{0,0}$ to all $\EE>2$ four-point correlators.